-This setting sets the playback speed of the time expansion audio.
+This setting sets the playback speed of the time expansion audio, and can only be set in the SETTINGS TABS tab.
 A factor of 10 will play back the recording at one tenth of actual speed.
 It is only applicable if you have time expansion selected as your playback audio mode.
 You can change the expansion factor by pressing in the number window and a numeric keypad will appear.
 Press Done when finished.
 Typically a time expansion factor of 10 is appropriate.